openedx/edx-documentation/en_us/shared/exercises_tools/mult_choice_num_input.rst

 .. note::
  Currently, students can only enter numerals in the text field.
-Students cannot enter words or mathematical expressions, which might be confusing to students used to normal edX numerical inputs.
+Students cannot enter words or mathematical expressions, which might be confusing to students who are accustomed to other edX numerical input fields.

- EdX provides a calculator in the LMS that learners can use.
-The calculator is available in every course, but it is invisible by default.
-For more information about the calculator, including how to make the calculator visible, see :ref:`Calculator Tool`.
+ You can make a calculator available to your learners on every courseware page.
+For more information, see :ref:`Calculator`.

 .. _Create an MCNI Problem: